Plugin Development Guide

 File Upload Security

-If your plugin handles file uploads:php
+If your plugin handles file uploads:

 function my_plugin_handle_upload($file) {